hollyyfc/hollyyfc.github.io/index.md

 ## 👩‍💻 Experience Highlights

 **Student Research Affiliate @ Duke AI Health** (_May 2022_ – _Dec 2022_)

-*Topic: Machine Learning in Healthcare: Lab Test Harmonization*
+*Machine Learning in Healthcare: Lab Test Harmonization*
-- Selected as the sole undergraduate amidst a competitive pool of professional candidates for Duke AI Health 2022 cohort, and earned the prestigious opportunity to present research findings at Duke AI Health Poster Showcase 2022
+- Selected as the sole undergraduate amidst a competitive pool of professional candidates for Duke AI Health 2022 cohort, and earned the prestigious opportunity to present research findings at [Duke AI Health Poster Showcase 2022](https://aihealth.duke.edu/poster-showcase-2022/)
-- Optimized lab test deduplication of grouper labels by adopting and fine-tuning Bio-BERT NLP structure pre-trained on biomedical corpora; created a new method of cross-comparison similarity evaluation based on ground-truth text embeddings, and uncovered 95% performance boost in the application to Duke lab analyte database
+- Optimized lab test deduplication of grouper labels by adopting and fine-tuning Bio-BERT NLP structure pre-trained on biomedical corpora; created a new method of cross-comparison similarity evaluation based on ground-truth text embeddings, and uncovered 95% performance boost in the application to Duke lab *analyte* database

+**Data Science Intern @ **[**Hiya**](https://www.hiya.com/) (_May 2022_ – _Aug 2022_)

+*Hiya Shield Project: Robocall Identification & Screening*
+- Spearheaded a robocall screening process using NLP text embeddings to determine if an audio sample (or its transcript) is from a known robocall database
+- Quantified the relationship between audio duration and performance of robocall classification; identified the preferred audio truncation length and optimal similarity threshold, and achieved a 67% acceleration in user experience with the introduction of a customizable screening accuracy feature for Hiya mobile App

+**Lead Author & Research Assistant @ Tsinghua University** (_Jun 2020_ – _Mar 2021_)

+*Cross-Media Retrieval Based on Big Data Technology*
+- Improved performance of permutation invariant training with mean squared error loss through BLSTM/LSTM and CNN in a key media separation technique; proved the improvement in two separation methods – the FIX strategy and the masking-based data augmentation strategy  –  and subsequently developed independent research project
+- Paper Publication: [Audio-Visual Single-Channel Signal Separation based on Big Data Augmentation](https://ieeexplore.ieee.org/document/9332362) published by IEEE during International Conference on Computer Networks and Electronic Communications (ICCNEC 2020)

 #### Technical Skills: R, Python, SQL, SAS, AWS SageMaker, Git